0xFA11/GameNetworkingResources/CONTRIBUTING.md

 ## Add/Update

+- **Only awesome stuff** because it's a curation, not a collection.
 - One add/update per pull request.
 - Pull request may contain multiple commits.
 - Entry name in title-case and list in alphabetical order.